nebs123/alx-higher_level_programming/0x00-python-hello_world/README.md

 7-edges.py: uses string slicing to get desired output 8-concat_edges.py: slices and concatenates string to print the desired output 9-easter_egg.py: prints “The Zen of Python”, by TimPeters, followed by a new line.
+10-check-cycle: figure out if cycle exist 100-write.py: use sys.stderr.write to write string to stderr output and exit with status code